samridhl/Final-Project/README.md

 Proposed Timeline & Major milestones (or segments):
-Successfully loading the data into R- studio as data-frame.
+Successfully loading the data into R-studio as data-frame.

 User Interface: